andycranston/pixeldetail/README.md

 ## Command line option `--wide`

-The height of the pixel boxes can be changed from the defaulkt 48 pixels to any reasonable value.
+The height of the pixel boxes can be changed from the default 48 pixels to any reasonable value.
 For example:

 ```
 python pixeldetail.py --tall 64